michaelmaitland/xic/design-docs/Programming Assignment 3 - Implementing Semantical Analysis.md

 Another choice related to error handling is how to handle the case "_ = 2".
 The provided typecheck tests have this fail as a semantic error, however, we handled this at the parsing stage.
 Therefore, we throw a syntax error rather than semantic.
 This is sensible as the "_" can only be used in the left hand side of a function expression which we can detect during syntax analysis

+Another thing we would like to mention is related to a single failing test case from pa1.
+We are failing the test case `"""` because we report line:column pair `1:3` while the tests expect `1:1`.
+We are lexing where the first two quotes make up the empty string and then a dangling single quote.
+The dangling single quote is character `1:3` which we are correctly reporting.
+The test case expects `1:1` because its interpreting the input as a string with an unescaped double quote in the middle.
+Regardless, both report this correctly as an error.

 ## Design and Implementation

 ### Architecture ###